Copyright © 1999–2016 FastMail Pty Ltd

 SMTP STARTTLS as an exception

 The one real exception to the above is SMTP.
 However that's for a different reason again.
-Most email software used SMTP on port
+Most email software (known as a mail user agent) used SMTP on port

-25 to submit messages to the email server for onward transmission to the destination.
+25 to submit messages to the email server for onward transmission to the destination (known as a mail transfer agent).
 However, SMTP was originally designed for transfer, not submission.
 So yet another port (

 587 doesn't mandate requiring STARTTLS, the use of port

-587 became popular around the same time as the realisation that SSL/TLS encryption of communications between clients and servers was an important security and privacy issue.
+587 became popular around the same time as the realisation that SSL/TLS encryption of communications between clients and servers was an important security and privacy issue and encryption extensions were being defined for sMTP.
+So shortly after port 465 was defined, it was revoked with the expectation that clients would move to using STARTTLS over port 587

 The result is that in most cases, systems that offer message submission over port